shamblett/mod_dart/README.md

 ### Where

-Well, firstly it needs to be finished, Sessions and File super-globals need to be added, far more control is needed to interact with Apache and load testing needs doing, then there's debugging support, test harnesses etc. snapshots? lots to do in fact.
+Well, firstly it needs to be finished, File super-globals need to be added, far more control is needed to interact with Apache and load testing needs doing, then there's debugging support, test harnesses etc. snapshots? lots to do in fact.
 Also a more 'real' application needs writing that imports lots of packages to get a real feel for this.
 See the [omissions](test/omissions.md) document in the test directory for what is/isn't supported.